exo-cortex/generic-runge-kutta-methods/README.md

 ## Todos
+- argument parsing to change stepsize, initial conditions, time of integration / number of integration steps etc
 - stepsize control
     -> needs a function that measures distance (or distance squared) of a system's state.
 - curve simplification to write only necessary points of trajectories i.e. compression.